 TOPIC aims to support informal carers in their daily needs with a CarePortfolio.
 It is an integrated set of shared spaces and services to support the physical and mental care ability of informal carers by enabling learning and orientation about care, by offering a platform for cooperation with formal carers, by improving, integrating, and making (mobile) multimodal communication easier and accessible for informal carers to connect with other informal carers, friends, or family members.
 We claim that we can help informal carers to alleviate stress and increase independency and efficiency.

 Expected results and impact

-Our consortium will first define the technical infrastructure where user requirements will be gathered with the help of user organisations and seniors.
+Our consortium will first define technical infrastructure, where as user requirements will be gathered with help of user organisations and seniors.
 Prototypes will be developed by consortium partners and empirical tests will be done with seniors.
-Iterations in prototyping CarePortfolio, including all necessary web services and interfaces for user interaction in all scales (computer/tablet-based, mobile, iTV-based), will be integrated to an open customisable system of services, which can be easily composed of other useful products for care giving and self-caring.
+Through iterations in prototyping CarePortfolio including all necessary web services and interfaces for user interaction in all scales (computer/tablet-based, mobile, iTV-based) will be integrated to an open customisable system of services, which can be easily composed to other useful products for care giving and self-caring.